Karenahv/holbertonschool-zero_day/README.md

 My first repository in Holberton School

-This project is about:
+This  repository is about:

-How to create a new repository in Github
+1. How to create a new repository in Github
-How to create the local directory
+2. How to create the local directory
-How to create a README.md file
+3. How to create a README.md file
-And finally how to push those files to the remote server (Github)
+4. And finally how to push those files to the remote server (Github)

+Also this repository contains the principales (seven) commands to use Emacs.
+Yo can find tnem in directory 0x01-emacs

+Finally in directory 0x00-vagrant you can find what does the command uname do when yo write it in Ubuntu